Posts

 Image

-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-One time when I took my dog for a walk, someone was playing with a radio-controlled car on the road.
+By Zazie Todd, PhD One time when I took my dog for a walk, someone was playing with a radio-controlled car on the road.
 This was Very Exciting (actually most things in life are Very Exciting!).
 I asked him to heel as we walked past it, but he would have preferred to investigate the car.
 How do dogs interact with things like this, and does it change if the object moves in an apparently social way?
 Robots have been used in studies with various species as a way of experimentally testing the rules of communication.
 Perhaps the most interesting for dog lovers is Leaver and Reimchen’s (2008) study in which off-leash dogs interacted with a dog-like robot with one of four different possible tails: short and still, short and wagging, long and still, or long and wagging.
-With the long tail, dogs were more likely to approach if it was wagging rather than still, but there was
+With the long tail, dogs were more likely to approach if it was wagging rather than still, but there was no difference between the two short tail conditions.
+A new study by lead author Anna Gergeley et al in Hungary

 Follow me!